There are seven modules to the strategy framework, reflecting the different types of standards or rules which exist today.

 National technical rules (NTRs) are required by the Interoperability Directive, and so are about ensuring levels of technical consistency of railway products and services across the EU.

-NTRs are designed to provide a way for railways to meet legal requirements which are not covered in a Technical Specification for Interoperability (TSI), either because the requirement isn't mentioned, isn't covered in sufficient detail, or where there's a deviation from a TSI.
+NTRs are designed to provide a way for railways to meet legal requirements which are not covered in a Technical Specification for Interoperability (TSI).
+This may be because the requirement isn't mentioned, isn't covered in sufficient detail, or where there's a deviation from a TSI.

 On Britain's railways, we publish NTRs as Railway Group Standards.